vitorp07/Kodistubs/README.rst

 **(former xbmcstubs)**
 ----------------------

-Kodi stubs are Python files can help you to develop addons for `Kodi (XBMC)`_ Media Center.
+Kodi stubs are Python files that can help you develop addons for `Kodi (XBMC)`_ Media Center.
-Use them in your favorite IDE to enable autocompletion and view docstrings for Kodi Python API functions, classes and mehtods.
+Use them in your favorite IDE to enable autocompletion and view docstrings for Kodi Python API functions, classes and methods.

 Read `Kodi stubs documentation`_ for more info on how to use Kodi stubs.